TheOdinProject/curriculum/README.md

 Every little bit helps to make our curriculum better.

 ### Lessons in Development
-On a more granular level, [these are the lessons](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22new%20lesson%22%20) we are currently developing for the courses.
-Again, please feel free to comment on any of them with any suggestions and ideas you have.
+We are constantly making improvements to the curriculum, it is very time consuming to write new lessons and it's done for free.
+New lessons are always in the works.
+If you would like to know specifics, please checkout the [Fourm](https://forum.theodinproject.com/) under "sprints", ask in the [gitter chat contrubuting section](https://gitter.im/TheOdinProject/Contributing), or keep an eye on this repo.

-If you would like to help us develop any of these lessons please read our [contributing guide](https://github.com/TheOdinProject/curriculum/wiki/Contributing-Guide) to find out how you can contribute.
+If you would like to help us develop any lessons please read our [contributing guide](https://github.com/TheOdinProject/curriculum/wiki/Contributing-Guide) to find out how you can contribute.

 #### A non-exhaustive list of what you can contribute to help us:
 * Typo and grammar corrections.